CAP-level Authorization

 Warning

 The restrict annotation for an entity allows you to enforce authorization checks that statically depend on the event type and user roles.
-In addition, you can define a where
+In addition, you can define a where-condition that further limits the set of accessible instances.
+This condition, that acts like a filter, establishes instance-based authorization.

 annotate Orders with @(restrict: [